 Being able to maintain motivation and momentum is challenging when pursuing goals.
-Our natural preference is for things to be easier and for us to achieve our goals fast.
+Our preference is for things to be easier and to achieve our goals fast.

-However, is it better to achieve a goal really easily or should our goals cause be challenging?
+However, is it better to achieve goals really easily or should they be challenging?

 The starting point is to know the purpose of setting goals.
 While the actual achievement a goal is a benefit, the real purpose of setting goals is for us to go beyond our comfort zone and challenge ourselves to grow.

-When we do set goals that are challenging, it is inevitable that we’ll face hurdles or obstacles, which can slow us down.
+When we set goals that are challenging, it’s inevitable we’ll face hurdles or obstacles, which can slow us down.
 This was the case for me when I was preparing for my TEDx presentation.

 If you ever find yourself discouraged by the fact that your goals are taking longer to achieve than you expected, here are five reasons why a slow start can actually be a good thing.

 - It forces us to look at weaknesses we may have overlooked.
-When something is not working out, we are forced to examine the reasons why that’s the case.
-On most occasions, we discover it’s something within us we need to address — whether it is a limiting belief we have or whether it is a lack of knowledge or skill.
-Once we address these weaknesses, we will reap the benefits for all our future endeavours.
+When something isn’t working out, we’re forced to examine the reasons why that’s the case.
+On most occasions, we discover it’s something within us we need to address — whether it’s a limiting belief we have or whether it’s a lack of knowledge or skill.
+Once we address these weaknesses, we’ll reap the benefits for all our future endeavours.

 - It challenges us to tap into resources within ourselves we didn’t know we had.
 Any challenge we face gifts us the opportunity to draw upon our inner strength.
-We all have it — it’s whether we are consciously activating those resources that are currently be lying dormant, waiting to be used.
+We all have it — it’s whether we’re consciously activating those resources that are currently lying dormant, waiting to be used.

 - It makes us handle failure or disappointments better.
 We will not always succeed in everything we do.
-The more things we try, the more we are likely to fail, however, we are more likely to succeed as well.
+The more things we try, the more we’re likely to fail, however, we’re more likely to succeed as well.
 A slow start can force us to change our approach to things and develop a higher level of resilience.

-Whenever a goal takes longer to achieve, we should not feel discouraged.
-Instead, if we’re aware that obstacles and distractions are all part of the process, and if we stay committed to what we want to achieve, our goals will eventually become our reality.
-And in the process, we will increase our capacity to handle anything that comes our way.
+Whenever a goal takes longer to achieve, we shouldn’t feel discouraged.
+Instead, if we’re aware obstacles and distractions are all part of the process, and if we stay committed to what we want to achieve, our goals will eventually become our reality.
+And in the process, we’ll increase our capacity to handle anything that comes our way.

 Question: What do you prefer — achieving a goal easily or being challenged while achieving a goal?
 Why?